grumpycoders/pcsx-redux/README.md

 Once the toolchain is installed, you can compile OpenBIOS using `make -C src/mips/openbios`.

 ### Linux
 Run `./dockermake.sh appimage`.
 You need [docker](https://en.wikipedia.org/wiki/Docker_(software)) for this to work.
-This will create an [AppImage](https://appimage.org/) file, called `PCSX-Redux-HEAD-x86_64.AppImage`, which a self-hosted binary containing all of its required dependencies.
+This will create an [AppImage](https://appimage.org/) file, called `PCSX-Redux-HEAD-x86_64.AppImage` or `PCSX-Redux-HEAD-aarch64.AppImage` depending on your machine, which a self-hosted binary containing all of its required dependencies.
 Alternatively, if you do not want to use Docker, you can also simply install the dependencies listed below and run `make`.

 #### GNU/Linux Dependencies